EngCuadrado/GestureRecognition/README.md

 ## Credits

-This project was inspired by and based on the tutorial by Coding With Nobody - https://youtu.be/kOvXPG9bnn0?si=iAtRPEInwXWjmx3V
+This project was inspired and based on the tutorial by Coding With Nobody - https://youtu.be/kOvXPG9bnn0?si=iAtRPEInwXWjmx3V